Solvro/web-jakdoczlapie/replit.md

 - Form handling with react-hook-form and Zod validation
 - Toast notifications for user feedback
 - Real-time data updates with automatic refetching
-- **Operator selection and filtering**: Global operator context with dropdown selector in header for filtering all data by transport operator
+- **Multi-operator selection and filtering**: Global operator context with checkbox-based multi-select dropdown in header for filtering all data by multiple transport operators simultaneously

 ### API Integration